Philip, Landgrave of Hesse-Philippsthal: Branch

 Philip of Hesse-Philippsthal belonged to the Hesse-Philipsthal branch - this fifth branch was issued from the first branch of the House of Hesse, itself issuing from the first branch of the House of Brabant.

-After the abdication of landgrave Ernest of Hesse-Philippsthal (1846-1925) in 1868, the Hesse-Philippsthal branch perpetuated itself through the sixth branch of Hesse-Philippsthal-Barchfeld, currently represented by William of Hesse-Philippsthal (1933-).
+After the abdication of Landgrave Ernest of Hesse-Philippsthal (1846-1925) in 1868, the Hesse-Philippsthal branch perpetuated itself through the sixth branch of Hesse-Philippsthal-Barchfeld.

+Today, this line is represented by Landgrave William of Hesse-Philippsthal-Barchfeld (b.
+1933), the son of Landgrave Wilhelm of Hesse-Philippsthal-Barchfeld (1905-1942) and Princess Marianne of Prussia (1913-1983).